jwetzell/showbridge/README.md

     - command: shell command to run _command has priority
 - **cloud-output**
     - room(s): string or array of string representing the room(s) to send the incoming msg (post transforms) to
+    - _room(s): JS Templated string or array of strings representing the room(s) to send the incoming msg (post transforms) to

 ## Transforms
 - **scale**